Arthur Teele: Political career

 In March 1981, President Ronald Reagan appointed Teele to lead the Urban Mass Transportation Administration (UMTA), a position officially known as Administrator of UMTA (now FTA).
 He served as UMTA Administrator from April 1981 to June 1983.

 In March 1993, Teele was elected Miami-Dade County Commissioner in Miami, Florida, serving as the Commission's chairman.
 He resigned from the county commission in 1996, to run for mayor of Miami-Dade County.
-He campaigned for Bob Dole in the 1996 presidential primaries, and this political association was raised as an issue in the African-American community during Teele's run for mayor.
 Teele was one of the top two candidates to emerge from the general election, but he was narrowly defeated in a runoff by Alex Penelas.
 In November 1997, he was elected to a four-year term as a city commissioner for the city of Miami.

 Following a controversial investigation and trial, Teele was removed from office by Governor Jeb Bush on March 2, 2005.
 Although Teele was convicted of corruption by threat against a public servant, the verdict was overturned on appeal after his death by suicide.